jahandaniyal/url-shortner-poc/README.md

 # Features

-On the functional level, there are two basic categorization - User authentication service, and Short URL Creation service.
+- On the functional level, there are two basic categorization - User authentication service, and Short URL Creation service.
+- JWT Token based authentication
+- User Management API to create new users
+- A default Admin `{'name': 'admin', 'password': '12345'}` is created automatically during build (only for local testing purposes).
+- Targets in Makefile to ease local development - more details in the Local Development Setup section.

 ## API Definitions
 - This project uses REST APIs to create short URLs and redirect short URL to original URL.